Code-Institute-Submissions/BeenThere-GoogleMapsApi/README.md

     4. Check 'cabin class' drop down menu. - Success
     5. Test 'adults' and 'children' plus and minus buttons.- Success
     6. Try the 'search flights' button. - Success
-    7. Check the page in responsinator(https://www.responsinator.com/?url=https%3A%2F%2Fsammckenna1986.github.io%2FBeenThere-GoogleMapsApi%2Fpost_booking.html)
+    7. Check the page in [responsinator](https://www.responsinator.com/?url=https%3A%2F%2Fsammckenna1986.github.io%2FBeenThere-GoogleMapsApi%2Fpost_booking.html)
-        - iPhone eXpensive portrait: width: 375px - Success
-        - iPhone eXpensive landscape: width: 734px - Success
-        - Android (Pixel 2) portrait: width: 412px - Success
-        - Android (Pixel 2) landscape: width: 684px - Success
-        - iPhone 6-8 portrait: width: 375px - Success
-        - iPhone 6-8 landscape: width: 667px - Success
-        - iPhone 6-8 Plump portrait: width: 414px - Success
-        - iPhone 6-8 Plump landscape: width: 736px - Success
-        - iPad portrait: width: 768px - Success
-        - iPad landscape: width: 1024px - Success
+ - Success

 ## Deployment
-- I deployed the website on github pages(https://sammckenna1986.github.io/BeenThere-GoogleMapsApi/index.html)
+- I deployed the website on [github pages](https://sammckenna1986.github.io/BeenThere-GoogleMapsApi/index.html)

 ## Credits
-- Thank you to Antonio Rodriguez my mentor who's three meetings on this project were excellent and helped me understand a few concepts that I was missing.
+- Thank you to Antonio Rodriguez, my mentor, who's three meetings on this project were excellent and helped me understand a few concepts that I was missing.
 - Thank you to Claire Lally for clarifying a few concepts on the phone and for providing some extra motivation.
 - Thank you to all the teachers on the course; The videos and excercises were excellent.